CoinExample/ANG/doc/README.md

 Running
 ---------------------
-The following are some helpful notes on how to run Ang on your native platform.
+The following are some helpful notes on how to run Coinname on your native platform.

 ### Unix

-You need the Qt4 run-time libraries to run Ang-Qt.
+You need the Qt4 run-time libraries to run Coinname-Qt.
 On Debian or Ubuntu:

 	sudo apt-get install libqtgui4

 Unpack the files into a directory and run:

-- bin/32/ang-qt (GUI, 32-bit) or bin/32/angd (headless, 32-bit)
+- bin/32/coinname-qt (GUI, 32-bit) or bin/32/coinnamed (headless, 32-bit)
-- bin/64/ang-qt (GUI, 64-bit) or bin/64/angd (headless, 64-bit)
+- bin/64/coinname-qt (GUI, 64-bit) or bin/64/coinnamed (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run ang-qt.exe.
+Unpack the files into a directory, and then run coinname-qt.exe.

 ### OSX

-Drag Ang-Qt to your applications folder, and then run Ang-Qt.
+Drag Coinname-Qt to your applications folder, and then run Coinname-Qt.

 ### Need Help?

-* See the documentation at the [Ang Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [Coinname Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
 * Ask for help on [#andrijKolomiets](http://webchat.freenode.net?channels=andrijKolomiets) on Freenode.
 If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=andrijKolomiets).
-* Ask for help on the [AngTalk](https://angtalk.org/) forums.
+* Ask for help on the [CoinnameTalk](https://coinnametalk.org/) forums.

 Building
 ---------------------
-The following are developer notes on how to build Ang on your native platform.
+The following are developer notes on how to build Coinname on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)

 Development
 ---------------------
-The Ang repo's [root README](https://github.com/CoinExample/CoinName/blob/master/README.md) contains relevant information on the development process and automated testing.
+The Coinname repo's [root README](https://github.com/CoinExample/CoinName/blob/master/README.md) contains relevant information on the development process and automated testing.

 - [Coding Guidelines](coding.md)
 - [Multiwallet Qt Development](multiwallet-qt.md)